15 Best Triceps Cable Exercises For Building Bigger Arms

 You can start with the sample workout routines provided, but switching up your routine every 6–8 weeks is important to keep your muscles guessing and avoid hitting a plateau.

-Remember to always listen to your body and adjust the weight, reps, and sets accordingly.
+Always listen to your body and adjust the weight, reps, and sets accordingly.

 Thanks for reading; enjoy your workout